Permanent citizens' assembly in Aachen

 In East Belgium, the parliament of the autonomous German-speaking Community had regulated by law in 2019 how the democracy instrument should be designed there.
 As a rule, the decisions of the citizens' assembly are made by consensus.

 A citizens' council meets annually to determine the topics to be discussed at citizens' assemblies over the course of the next twelve months.
-In selecting the topics, the citizens' council can draw on proposals submitted to it either by at least two of its members, by a parliamentary group, by the government or by at least 100 citizens.
-The citizens' council also formulates the exact issue to be discussed by a citizens' assembly.
+In selecting the topics, the citizens' council can draw on proposals submitted to it either by at least two of its members, by a parliamentary group, by the government or by citizens.
+The citizens‘ assembly itself decides on the wording of the question and the selection of the experts to be heard.
+It can also demand further working sessions and organise the collection of further information by the members of the citizens’ assembly.

 Handling of recommendations regulated